stkent/amplify/README.md

 Amplify.getSharedInstance().promptIfReady(promptView);
 ```

 That's it!
-The prompt timing calculator will evaluate the default rules each time `promptIfReady` is called, and instruct the `PromptView` to automatically update its visibility based on the result.
-If the user chooses to interact with the prompt, the sequence of questions asked is also automatically managed by the `PromptView`.
-If the user decides to give feedback, _amplify_ will automatically handle opening the appropriate Google Play Store page or email client with prepopulated details.
+The prompt timing calculator will evaluate the default rules each time `promptIfReady` is called, and instruct the `PromptView` to automatically update its state based on the result.
+If the user chooses to interact with the prompt, the sequence of questions asked is also automatically managed.
+If the user decides to give feedback, _amplify_ will handle opening the appropriate Google Play Store page or email client with pre-populated details.

 ## Default Behavior